 The Real (WIC) World: Applying CCNE in the Clinic

 Lesson Development Tools

-- Self-Paced and Bulletin Board Lesson Worksheet (DOC)
+- Self-Paced and Bulletin Board Lesson Worksheet (MS Word)

 - Staff Competencies for Conducting Group Education (PDF)

 Client Centered Nutrition Education Toolkit Documents